War of the Strategists at Alicante 2023

 Scooting forward like Arabian toothpaste expelled from a tube fallen on by an entire regiment of dying elephants (thats a callback to game 5 in case you missed it) the horsemen charged at full pelt to seize the English baggage

-Urging themselves forward with thoughts of Abd al-Malik ibn Marwan's tummy-rot inducing Tuareg jazz quartet, these brave and piratical Berber cavalry would now be taking back to Tunis an amazing panoply of shiny historic artefacts of mysterious functions, many baskets of rather bland root vegetables, flat caps, whippets, and a strange paper-wrapped confection known only as "Feeshand Heeps" as their looting gathered pace,
+As the streets of Caasablanca filled with laughter for the festival of the Maghreb's sphinx-like goat scrotum, these brave and piratical Berber cavalry would now be taking back to Tunis an amazing panoply of shiny historic artefacts of mysterious functions, many baskets of rather bland root vegetables, flat caps, whippets, and a strange paper-wrapped confection known only as "Feeshand Heeps" as their looting gathered pace,

 More importantly the Berber army would be taking back a 5-1-0 record and a totally unexpected trophy for winning the whole dammed tournament too!